Farnham’s First Five Pages – writing competition2024-09-19T10:38:44+01:00

 • Your work must be your own, original writing

-• Your work does not have to be finished; we only need the first 5,000 words!
+• Your work does not have to be finished; we only need the first 5 pages!

 Rules: